* Euro zone factory PMI at 2-1/2 year high

 The ECB will also release its updated inflation and growth forecasts, which investors will scour for hints on any policy decisions next year.

-Traders say that while the market is not positioned for any moves from the ECB this week, expectations that President Mario Draghi would emphasise that he was ready to do more to spur inflation and stimulate the economy if needed were widespread.
+Traders say that while the market is not positioned for any moves from the ECB this week, there were widespread expectations that President Mario Draghi would emphasise that he was ready to do more to spur inflation and stimulate the economy if needed.

 "They (the ECB) will continue to say that rates would stay low and could be lowered further," BNP Paribas rate strategist Patrick Jacq said.
 "Inflation remains below their comfort area so they can't change their rhetoric but (November's inflation data) won't be a trigger for further action."